I tried using Claude Code to automatically set IPTC keywords for a large number of photos

 - Automatic skip function in case of errors

-- Five category classifications including people, animals, food, etc.
+- Classification into five categories including people, animals, food, etc.

-Since the detailed instruction document (CLAUDE.md) is lengthy, it is published in the following Gist.
+Since the detailed instruction document (CLAUDE.md) is lengthy, I've published it in the following Gist.

 Processing Procedure